helio7/tp-elc-manipulator-466/README.md

 - Disconnect the manipulator from the energy supply.
 - Disarm and open the manipulator.
 - Unplug all the connectors of the main board (the big, square one in the center) to work easier.
 - Locate the ports labeled as J1, J6 and J9.
-Connect them to the Arduino following the indications in the pages A, B and C.
+Connect them to the Arduino following the indications in the uploaded photos.
 - Locate the connectors J6 and J9.
 Connect them as indicated in the pages.
 - Connect the Bluetooth Module to the Arduino.
 - Connect all the remaining connectores to their respectives ports.
 Some connectors (J6 and J9) will remain "in the air", you can connect them to their ports using protoboard cables.